 Good question.
 Fair question.
 Relevant question.
 But also a bit vague.
 There are quite a few factors that influence the hourly rate or budget of a copywriter.
 In this blog, we give you some insight into hourly rates and the hows and whys behind a quotation.
 Assess whether a copywriter is worth the money.
+So, How much does a copywriter cost?

 The most common hourly rates for a copywriter.